Alen983/demo-repo2/readme.md

 5. Commiting the file
     -> To commit the changes created use
         -> git commit -m "<message which could be created readme.md or updated or any action performed>" -m "<This part is for desc>"

+6. Make it LIVE
+    -> Since the repository is not cloned from a git repository then -> Create an empty repository in github from the website.